 About The Summit

-The Summit is an annual two-day conference, hosted at Princeton University, which seeks to encourage debate around contemporary challenges and opportunities facing the African continent.
+The Africa Summit at Princeton, a two-day student-run conference hosted at Princeton University annually, stimulates debate and dynamic discussions around the contemporary developments, challenges, and opportunities facing the African continent.
 By gathering renowned scholars, visionary politicians, and cutting-edge entrepreneurial minds with passionate student bodies at Princeton and neighboring institutions, the Summit offers a unique platform to translate ideas and relationships into meaningful action.

 The major factor that differentiates our conference from the plethora of other Africa-related conferences in this country is the fact that as one of the smallest Ivy-League schools in the United States, Princeton is known for its distinct undergraduate focus.
 Through the leadership of the Princeton Institute for International and Regional Studies (PIIRS) and the convergence of African Studies with a special focus on governance, development and foreign policy and the unique youthfulness of the Princeton population, gives us a new and interesting perspective on Africa, the world’s youngest continent.